dakuglin/front-end-study-guide/README.md

 JavaScript Operators -
 * Assignment operator (=) assigns a value to a variable and allows you to store a value
-* Can initalize a variable to an initial value in the same line as it is declared (var myVar = 0)
+* Can initialize a variable to an initial value in the same line as it is declared (var myVar = 0)
 * Addition (+), Subtraction (-), Multiplication (*), Division (/)
-* Easily increment or add one to a variable with ++ operator (i++ equals i = i + 1) and eliminates need for equal sign assignment orperator
+* Easily increment or add one to a variable with ++ operator (i++ equals i = i + 1) and eliminates need for equal sign assignment operator
 * Easily decrement or subtract one with -- operator (i-- equals i = i - 1) and eliminates the need for equal sign
-* Reaminder operator (%) gives the remainder of the divisio of two numbers
+* Remainder operator (%) gives the remainder of the division of two numbers
-    * Number is checked to be even or odd by seeing the remainder of the division of the nuber by 2
+    * Number is checked to be even or odd by seeing the remainder of the division of the number by 2
     * 17 % 2 = 1 (17 is odd)
     * 48 % 2 = (48 is even)